-Level 1 Level 1 Disruptive Behaviors Corrective Strategies & Supports Examples of Level 1 infractions include, but are Infractions are generally minor violations that not limited to: are usually first-time offenses and are considered Dress Code violations warnings.
+Level 1 Level 1 Disruptive Behaviors Corrective Strategies & Supports Examples of Level 1 infractions include, Infractions are generally minor violations that but are not limited to: are usually first-time offenses and are Dress Code violations considered warnings.
 Use of cell phones on campus during the Verbal warning school day (see more details in electronics Restorative practice policy) Parent notification Classroom behavior detrimental to the Teacher/Student communication teaching environment Visit with Principal/Vice Principal Unauthorized access to school property (climbing fences, propping doors, roof access, Students are given three chances for etc.) intervention before the student is written up and Defiance/disrespect/non-compliance sent to the Vice Principal or Principal.
-There Inappropriate physical contact that is harmful should be at least one teacher to parent contact to another student as a part of those interventions.
-Inappropriate language or references Any other minor disregard for student regulations or policies Lying or cheating Misuse of school property Leaving campus without authorization.
+There Public display of affection should be at least one teacher to parent contact Inappropriate language or references as a part of those interventions.
+Any other minor disregard for student regulations or policies In addition to interventions, consequences may Use of racial slurs, derogatory/biased include one or more of the following: language or symbols Community Service Lying or cheating Lunch Detention Misuse of school property Leaving campus without authorization Food delivery violation Truancy to include leaving campus